 - Completer Set: A “completer set” is an additional package of dishes that are added to a collection of basic place settings to give you everything you need in a matching pattern.
 Most completer sets will include items such as serving platters, serving dishes, gravy boats, salt and pepper shakers, and other useful accessories.
 Each completer set is different depending on the brand and pattern, so make sure you look at all the options carefully before putting one on your gift registry.

 - Return Policy: though most people are familiar with the concept of a return policy, you need to make sure you know the ins and outs for the store you are creating your wedding gift registry.
 There is always going to be things to return whether it’s because they are damaged or you simply didn’t receive enough of them to create a complete set.
-Also, it can be easy to get caught up in other after-wedding activities and let your gifts sit too long, so make sure you know the timeframe for the return policy.
+Also, it can be easy to get caught up in other after-wedding activities and let your gifts sit too long, so make sure you know the time frame for the return policy.
 You can usually exchange them for a store gift card so you can take your time and buy what you really want.

 The terminology listed above for creating your gift registry should help you understand the process and get started choosing your favorite items.
-Creating your gift registry is a lot like regular shopping only you scan your items instead of placing them in a cart and buying them that day.
+Creating your unique gift registry is a lot like regular shopping only you scan your items instead of placing them in a cart and buying them that day.
 Don’t be afraid to ask the department store sales team to help you if you have questions or run into something that isn’t in our gift registry terminology guide; that’s what they’re there for.
 If you found this guide to gift registry terminology helpful, please feel free to share it on your favorite social media platform.
 Good luck and have fun creating your gift registry!